FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 there are standard agreements in place that those vendors do not access your data.
 Additionally, access to those 3rd party providers is secured.
 We process payments via well known and well established 3rd party providers.

+__How do you validate the security of 3rd party vendors__

+We try and select vendors that have a good security track record, meet our somewhat specific needs, and generally align with our values.

+We do not have a standardized practice for selecting vendors as we are a small company and vendors are chosen on a project by project or need by need basis.
+When possible or practical, we do try to use some of the best established vendors, such as PayPal or Amazon.

 __Since you have a cloud-based infrastructure, how do you monitor that__

 We have standard monitors for our infrastructure that monitor disk, processor, and network usage.
 We monitor all our key